popper-lang/popper-lang/README.md

     // Code to execute while the condition is true
 }
 ```
-Functions are defined using the fn keyword.
+Functions are defined using the `fun` keyword.

 ```
 fun add(a: int, b: int): int {